A comprehensive guide to Conversion Rate Optimisation (CRO)

 The reality is that the majority of visits to a website or app will not result in a conversion of any kind.

 Some are simply not ready to make a decision, perhaps they’re researching products and services or comparing prices.
 There’s less that businesses can do about this.

 However, in other cases, people have been prevented or deterred from converting because they had problems creating the tasks, or that the process became so frustrating that they decided to abandon the site.
 Or perhaps they were close to converting but couldn’t find the information they needed.

 In the case of problems preventing users from converting, CRO can help.
-Using CRO techniques, reasons for abandonment can be found and points of friction within the customer journey can be identified.
+Using conversion rate optimisation techniques, reasons for abandonment can be found and points of friction within the customer journey can be identified.

 Essentially, it optimizes conversions by taking account of user behavior and making changes that best fit they way people behave on websites and apps.

 No website experience or user journey is perfect, and nor can it be for every visitor that arrives.